Master of Cybersecurity and Threat Intelligence (MCTI)

 - mobile security

-Applications are being accepted for Fall 2019 entry:
+Applications are closed for Fall 2019.
+Applications are currently being accepted for Fall 2020 entry:

-We encourage International applicants to apply in advance of the above deadline to ensure study permits can be processed in time for admission.
+We encourage International applicants to apply a minimum of 6-9 months in advance of the above deadline to ensure study permits can be processed in time for admission.
 Please see the Office of Graduate Studies Recommendations for International Applicants for suggested application timeline.

 How to Apply